August 4, 2011 (updated April 2, 2020)

 Margin (sometimes called performance bond) is the minimum amount of money required to be in your account with your broker to be able to trade a particular futures contract.
 This amount of money varies from market to market and differs if you are doing a daytrade versus a position trade.
 The purpose of this deposit (or earnest money) is to make sure that whoever is trading futures has money in their account to pay for possible losses on that trade.
 The unique characteristics about futures trading margin is the relatively low amount required and the fact that you do not have to pay interest on the remaining margin balance.
 Most people are familiar with the ability to trade stocks with up to 50% margin where you have the ability to buy, say, $20,000 worth of stock with only $10,000 in your account and you are required to pay interest on the $10,000 you are borrowing.

-With futures margins you may only need to have as little as .36% of the contract value on hand with your broker and you do not pay interest on the remaining %.
-For example as of this writing, the Emini S&P is trading at about 2800.00 and each point is worth $50, so the total contract value is $140,000, and according to the CME the margin required is $6,600.
-This means you need $6,600 to position trade one contract or only about 5% of the total contract value.
-So, as you can see futures margins are much lower than stock margins, but this is a double-edged sword.
+With futures margins you may only need to have as little as 1% of the contract value on hand with your broker and you do not pay interest on the remaining 99%.
+For example as of this writing, the Emini S&P is trading at about 4000.00 and each point is worth $50, so the total contract value is $200,000, and according to the CME the margin required is $11,100.
+This means you need $11,100 to position trade one contract or only about 5% of the total contract value.
+So as you can see futures margins are much lower than stock margins, but this is a double-edged sword.
 This means a small move in the futures price can equate to a large move relative to amount of money in your account.
 Obviously, this is a good thing if you are correct with your trade, but very dangerous when it comes to losing trades.

 Daytrade margins are set by the individual brokerage firms and are even less than the position trade margins.
-For example Apex’s daytrade margin for the Emini S&P is only $500 per contract, so with a contact value of $140,000, this means the margin required is only about 1/3% (300:1 leverage) of the contract value.
+For example ApexTrader’s daytrade margin for the Emini S&P is only $500 per contract, so with a contact value of $200,000, this means the margin required is only about 1/4% (400:1 leverage) of the contract value.
 As you can see this further increases the leverage and therefore risk of futures trading, making small moves even more magnified.
-To qualify for daytrade margins you need to make sure you are flat (have no positions) on the market’s close which is 3:15p & 4:00p CDT for the Emini S&P.
+To qualify for daytrade margins you need to make sure you are flat (have no positions) on the market’s close which is 4:00p CDT for the Emini S&P.

-For a list of ApexFutures’ daytrade margins and links to the exchanges’ websites listing position trade margins, click here.
+For a list of ApexFutures’s daytrade and position trade margins, click here.